-The M.A. in Food Studies is a cross-disciplinary program exploring the current situation and developments surrounding sustainable food production and consumption, and investigating how we affect the Earth’s resources with our food choices.
-It focuses on how policies and frameworks are formed and implemented at regional, national and sub-national levels by the public sector, not-for-profit organizations and the food industry.
+Focus is given to investigating how we affect the Earth’s resources with our food choices and how policies and frameworks are formed and implemented at regional, national and sub-national levels by the public sector, business organizations, not-for-profit organizations, and the food industry.

 Why this Food Studies program and why in Rome?

 The M.A.
 Food Studies at The American University of Rome has been recognized by both academics and industry employers as a unique program delivered in an extraordinary setting.

 While this M.A. is fully accredited in the United States, the campus and the program are firmly rooted in Rome, Italy - a location widely viewed as the heart of food policy and sustainability developments.

 Rome serves as the headquarters of the United Nations agencies dealing with food security and sustainable development: FAO (the Food and Agriculture Organization), IFAD (the International Fund for Agricultural Development), WFP (the World Food Programme), and Bioversity International (a global research-for-development organization) are all based in the city.
 AUR’s close ties with these institutions means that the topics studied on campus are frequently complemented by on-site visits and contacts with professionals whereby students can see the theory behind their specialization put into action.